formsandflows/PACo/Canvas components/PACo_DetailsList_C.md

 ### cmp_OnCheck
 This custom property contains a required parameter called "cmp_Param_RecordID" which contains the unique ID of the selected item (Record ID).

+### cmp_OnSelect
+This custom property contains a required parameter called "cmp_Param_RecordID" which contains the unique ID of the selected details list item (Record ID).

 ### cmp_OnUncheck
 This custom property contains a required parameter called "cmp_Param_RecordID" which contains the unique ID of the selected item (Record ID).